-Non-invasive cancer (carcinoma in situ) is where the cancer is in the milk ducts.
+Non-invasive cancer (ductal carcinoma in situ or DCIS) is where the cancer is contained within the milk ducts.
 Invasive cancer is cancer that has grown through the ducts to the surrounding breast tissue.
 Invasive cancer may spread to lymph nodes (glands) in your armpit, your chest wall and to other areas of your body such as your liver, lungs or bones.
+Some people with invasive cancer have non-invasive cancer (DCIS) too.

-For most women treatment is aimed at you being free of breast cancer.
+For most people treatment is aimed at you being free of breast cancer.
 If you cannot be cured, you can be given treatment to control the cancer.